openjdk/jdk/src/java.base/share/man/java.md

 These `java` options control how garbage collection (GC) is performed by the Java HotSpot VM.

-`-XX:+AggressiveHeap`
-:   Enables Java heap optimization.
-This sets various parameters to be
-    optimal for long-running jobs with intensive memory allocation, based on the configuration of the computer (RAM and CPU).
-By default, the option is disabled and the heap sizes are configured less aggressively.

 `-XX:+AlwaysPreTouch`
 :   Requests the VM to touch every page on the Java heap after requesting it from
     the operating system and before handing memory out to the application.